timm927/hack-a-thon1/AIG_job_simulation/README.md

 Microsoft Excel: Pivot tables, calculated fields, and charts for aggregation and visualization

-Formulas: For frequency, severity, and adjusted averages
+Coded Formulas: For frequency, severity, and adjusted averages

 ## **Outputs**